 This doesn’t mean that the rest of the countries are not facing censorship.
 That's hardly the truth.
 Now Let’s take a look at the countries that have internet restrictions:

-- China has a very bad reputation among the world when it comes to internet censorship.
+- China has a very bad reputation in the world when it comes to internet censorship.
 At Least 1800 websites are blocked in China and they monitor the users widely.
 This censorship is known as “The great firewall of China” which blocks access to YouTube, Facebook and Twitter among others.

 There are many countries which had internet censorship throughout their history or might even be happening right now.

-In 2006 Reporters without Borders, a non-governmental organization that advocates freedom of press, started publishing a list of ‘Enemies of the internet’.
+In 2006 Reporters Without Borders, a non-governmental organization that advocates freedom of press started publishing a list of ‘Enemies of the internet’.
 The organization classifies a country as an enemy of the internet because "all of these countries mark themselves out not just for their capacity to censor news and information online but also for their almost systematic repression of Internet users."
 In 2007 a second list of countries "Under Surveillance" was added.

-The following list was made in June 2020 and subjected to change, reference: wikipedia
+The following list was made in June 2020 and subjected to change, reference: Wikipedia